cybercongress/go-cyber/docs/cyberd.md

 Auditing and curation are based on Steem reward mechanism.
 It is Sybil-resistant approach as votes are quadratic based on principle 1 token in system = 1 vote.
 In order to vote one should vest in shares for at least for 20 weeks.
 That solve a problem entirely because those who have a right to vote are strongly incentivized in a growth of his wealth.
 In order to prevent abuse of auditing and curation voting power decay implemented exactly as in Steem.

+## Distribution Mechanism

+Describe drops and other built in incentives

-## Incentive Structure and Distribution Mechanism
+## Incentive Structure

 To make cyber•rank economically resistant to Sybil attack and to incentivize all participant for rational behavior a system uses CYBER token.